joanne-li/100-days-of-code/README.md

 I'm committing to code at least 1 hour day for the next 💯 days.
 I'll be logging my progress daily in the [Log](log.md) and on [Twitter](https://twitter.com/jojotweeets).
 Weekly updates EOW on my personal blog page.

 I would like to improve my skills in the React Native framework and algorithms.
+Here's my [plan](https://github.com/joanne-li/100-days-of-code/blob/master/plan.md).

 **Start date**: 22nd May 2020